frankheat/offsecnotes/content/web/vulnerabilities/http-request-smuggling.md

     * Each chunk comprises a size in hexadecimal bytes, a newline, and the chunk's content.
 The message concludes with a zero-sized chunk.

 Type of HTTP-request-smuggling
-  * TE.CL: the front-end server uses the `Transfer-Encoding` header and the back-end server uses the `Content-Length` header.
+  * **TE.CL**: the front-end server uses the `Transfer-Encoding` header and the back-end server uses the `Content-Length` header.
-  * CL.TE: the front-end server uses the `Content-Length` header and the back-end server uses the `Transfer-Encoding` header.
+  * **CL.TE**: the front-end server uses the `Content-Length` header and the back-end server uses the `Transfer-Encoding` header.
-  * TE.TE: the front-end and back-end servers both support the `Transfer-Encoding` header, but one of the servers can be induced not to process it by obfuscating the header in some way.
+  * **TE.TE**: the front-end and back-end servers both support the `Transfer-Encoding` header, but one of the servers can be induced not to process it by obfuscating the header in some way.

 ```http
 POST /search HTTP/1.1